-Sales Tax on Bullion in Wisconsin
+Wisconsin Sales Tax on Bullion

-Investment bullion and most precious-metal coins are exempt from sales tax in Wisconsin.
+No — Investment bullion and most precious-metal coins are exempt from sales tax in Wisconsin.
 Jewelry, collectibles, and accessories are still taxed at the standard rate.

 Here's how each kind of item is treated in this state.
 Tap a row to read the plain-English note.